Umersaeed81/File_Management_Operations/log/File_Copy_Operation/copy_examples/Example_05.md

   </tr>
 </table>

-# CSV File Copy with Conflict Resolution and Space Check
+# Copy Specific File Type (.csv) with Conflict Resolution and Space Check

 This code is designed to copy files with a specific extension (in this case, **.csv**) from a source directory to a target folder.
 Here’s a breakdown of its functionality: